Top 30 FAQs

 Residence cards are produced within 4–8 weeks post-appointment.
 During production, you have a temporary residence document (comprovativo) valid for work, banking, and local administration.
 Most Ericeira expats begin employment, rental occupancy, and daily life during this 4–8 week wait without legal interruption.

 Major banks (CGD—Caixa Geral de Depósitos, BPI, Santander) have branches in the Mafra town center, 15 minutes from Ericeira.
 Many offer English-language support.
 You'll need your NIF, passport, proof of Ericeira address, and employment documentation.
-We guide you through the account-opening process, ensure your remote income deposits are correctly categorized, and verify compliance with banking documentation requirements for AIMA renewal later.
+We guide you through the account-opening process, ensure your remote income deposits are correctly categorized, and verify compliance with banking documentation requirements for AIMA renewal later in 2026.

 Only if teaching is conducted remotely for non-Portuguese students/organizations.
 Online tutoring platforms (Verbling, Italki, Preply) or virtual ESL contracts qualify as remote work.
 In-person tutoring in Ericeira (even private lessons) constitutes local employment and disqualifies D8 status.
-We review your teaching arrangements to confirm remote-only compliance before your AIMA renewal.
+We review your teaching arrangements to confirm compliance before your AIMA renewal appointment in 2026.

-25. How do I maintain good standing with AIMA while living a lifestyle-focused career in Ericeira on D8 in 2026?
+25. How to maintain good standing with AIMA in 2026 while living in Ericeira on a D7 Visa for Portugal?

 Document your remote work consistently: contracts, invoices, bank deposits, and tax compliance.
 AIMA trusts documented evidence over lifestyle appearance.
 Whether you're a freelance designer, coach, creator, or consultant, clear income proof and non-Portuguese client relationships suffice.
 Avoid appearing to do local work (even unpaid), maintain 6+ months in Portugal annually, and file annual tax declarations.
-Lifestyle diversity (surfing, travel, wellness) is compatible with D8 as long as primary income remains verifiable and foreign-sourced.
+Lifestyle diversity (surfing, travel, wellness) is compatible with D7 as long as the primary income remains verifiable in 2026.

 26. What are the tax implications of living in Ericeira on a D8 Visa as a remote worker in 2026?

-You become tax-resident after 183+ Ericeira days annually or upon residence permit issuance.
-Portugal's updated NHR replacement offers reduced rates on foreign pensions and certain investments for 10 years.
+You become tax-resident after 183+ Ericeira days annually or upon residence permit - Portugal's updated NHR 2.0 replacement offers reduced rates on foreign pensions and certain investments for 10 years.
 Our nationwide tax partners obtain your NIF, file your first Portuguese tax declaration, and coordinate with your home country's tax authority to prevent double taxation.
-Most D8 holders benefit from Portugal's favorable treaty terms.
+Most D8 holders benefit from Portugal's favorable treaty terms in 2026.

-27. Can I take a 2-3 month sabbatical or travel break in Ericeira and still keep my D8 residence status in 2026?
+27. Take a 2-3 month sabbatical or travel break in Ericeira - Will I keep my D2 residence status in 2026?

-Yes, as long as annual presence meets the 6-consecutive or 8-non-consecutive month threshold.
-A 2–3 month Schengen travel break is permissible if the total time in Portugal still reaches the minimum requirements.
+As long as annual presence meets the 6-consecutive or 8-non-consecutive month threshold.
+A 2–3 month Schengen travel is permissible if the total time in Portugal reaches the minimum requirements.
 We track your residency calendar and advise when a break would push you below thresholds, helping you plan sabbaticals safely without jeopardizing your status.

-28. How do I book my AIMA residence permit appointment as an Ericeira D8 Visa in 2026?
+28. How to request an AIMA residence appointment in Ericeira as a D7 Visa holder in 2026?

 Ask us today!